 Not with Deadline Funnel.

-Deadline Funnel uses the browser cookie as the primary but also uses their email address and IP address to uniquely identify the visitor.
-This is why Deadline Funnel an integral part of their service is using an email sequence.
+Deadline Funnel uses not only browser cookies but also each visitor’s email address and IP address to uniquely identify them.
+This is why Deadline Funnel should be an integral part of any limited-offer email sequence.

 Deadline Funnel Pricing

-Deadline Funnel pricing is pretty straightforward.
-They have three different product tiers:
+Deadline Funnel’s pricing is pretty straightforward.
+There are three different product tiers:

 - Start — $49/month ($39/mo annually)

 - Create — $99/month ($79/mo annually)